colinpeng-datascience/data-science-e-commerce/README.md

-# Data Science with E-commerce
+# Data Science in E-commerce

 This repository contains sample code for data analysis work carried out as a data analyst in an e-commerce company.